Top 10 Strongest (Highest Power) Magic: The Gathering Creatures

-As Magic's card database and fandom continues to expand, the future likely holds more colossal warriors for us to employ.
-These guys are some of my favorites because Wizards of the Coast usually (looking at you, Aeons Torn) does a superb job at balancing their power with appropriate tradeoffs, and I'm excited to see what the future holds for Magic creatures.
+As Magic's card database and fandom continues to expand, the future undoubtedly holds more colossal warriors for us to employ.
+These guys remain fan favorites because Wizards of the Coast usually (looking at you, Aeons Torn) does a superb job at balancing their power with appropriate trade-offs, and I'm excited to see what the future holds for colossal Magic creatures.

-But for now, as we eagerly await Magic's next booster set, vote for your favorite card and I'll see you at our next MTG countdown!
+But for now, as we eagerly await Wizards of the Coast's next expansion set, vote for your favorite behemoth and I'll see you at our next MTG countdown!

 Questions & Answers

 - Helpful 6

 Why isn't Infinity Elemental included in this top 10 Magic: The Gathering creature list?